LocalGallery/local_gallery/README.md

 # some requirements
 ## TODO: check what of those are actually necessary (might be redundant)
+python 3.6.3
+postgresql 10.1
+postgresql-10-postgis-scripts
+postgresql-9.6-postgis-scripts
+postgis 2.4 (included in ubuntugis)
 libgdal-dev
 gdal
-postgresql 10.1
-python 3.6.3
-postgis 2.4 (ubuntugis)
-postgresql-9.6-postgis-scripts